 The Republic of China (hereafter referred to as ROC or Taiwan) has not yet signed the Convention on Nuclear Safety (hereafter referred to as the CNS or the Convention) of the International Atomic Energy Agency (IAEA) as adopted on June 17, 1994.
-However, the safety of the civil applications of the nuclear energy in this nation is always considered as the top priority.
-As long as an international activity is helpful to the promotion of this nation's nuclear safety, Taiwan always likes to participate in it and fulfill the relevant obligations.
+However, the safety of the civil applications of the nuclear energy is always considered as the top priority in Taiwan.
+As long as an international activity is helpful to the promotion of this nation's nuclear safety, Taiwan is willing to participate in it and fulfill the relevant obligations.
 Thus, despite being a non-contracting party of the CNS, Taiwan is willing to act as a contracting party to meet all the requirements addressed in the applicable articles established by the Convention.
-This report is the updated version of the ROC National Report for the CNS for peer review in the Bilateral Technical Meeting between the USA and the ROC scheduled to be held in September 2017.
-It evaluated the implementation of the safety requirements of the Convention by the nuclear power plants (NPPs) in Taiwan and demonstrated how Taiwan fulfilled the obligations addressed in Chapter 2 (including Article 4 and Articles 6 to 19) of the Convention.
+This report is the updated version of the 2017 Bilateral Technical Meeting between the USA and the ROC.
+It evaluates the implementation of the safety requirements of the Convention by the nuclear power plants (NPPs) in Taiwan and demonstrates how Taiwan fulfills the obligations addressed in Chapter 2 (including Article 4 and Articles 6 to 19) of the Convention.

 In Taiwan, there are currently a total of four land-based civil NPPs.
-Among them, three are operating, namely Chinshan, Kuosheng and Maanshan NPPs (abbreviated as CSNPP, KSNPP and MSNPP, respectively).
-The fourth one, Lungmen NPP (abbreviated as LMNPP), is currently put into mothballs.
+Among them, two are operating, namely Kuosheng and Maanshan NPPs, and Chishan NPP was decommissioned on July 16, 2019 (abbreviated as KSNPP, MSNPP, CSNPP respectively).
+The fourth one, Lungmen NPP (abbreviated as LMNPP), was announced the suspension of construction and put into mothballs on April 28, 2014(Note in 2021: The Lungmen NPP was transferred to the stage of asset maintenance and management in March 2017, and the construction permit expired on December 31, 2020.).
+Considering that the construction permit of Lungmen NPP was expired, this report will mainly focus its description on CSNPP, KSNPP and MSNPP.

-According to the sequence of their corresponding project starting dates, Chinshan, Kuosheng, Maanshan and Lungmen NPPs are also called the First, Second, Third and Fourth NPPs, respectively in this nation.
+According to the sequence of their corresponding project starting dates, Chinshan, Kuosheng, Maanshan and Lungmen NPPs are also called the First, Second, Third and Fourth NPPs, respectively in Taiwan.
 Each of these four NPPs has two identical nuclear power reactor units.

 Each unit of the Chinshan NPP has one boiling water reactor of type 4 (BWR-4) with Mark I containment, while the reactors of the Kuosheng NPP are BWR-6 with Mark III containment.
 On the other hand, each unit of the Maanshan NPP is equipped with one 3-loop pressurized water reactor (PWR) with a steel-lined pre-stressed post-tensioned large dry reinforced concrete containment.
-For the Lungmen NPP, the reactor is an advanced boiling water reactor (ABWR) with a concrete of the cylindrical steel-lined reinforced concrete structure integrated with the reactor building, i.e., a so-called reinforced concrete containment vessel (RCCV).
-All four NPPs are owned and operated or will be operated by the Taiwan Power Company (hereafter referred to as TPC or Taipower), which can be viewed as a state-owned utility (stocks: 96.92% government owned, 3.08% private owned).
+For the Lungmen NPP, the reactor is an advanced boiling water reactor (ABWR) with a cylindrical steel-lined reinforced concrete structure integrated with the reactor building, i.e., a so-called reinforced concrete containment vessel (RCCV).
+All four NPPs are owned by the Taiwan Power Company (hereafter referred to as TPC or Taipower), which can be viewed as a state-owned utility.